Ports of Call: Northern Europe and the BalticsAuthor: dfreeman

 In St. Petersburg go to Mamep Cafe for lunch - great place and for the young people!
 Katerina introduced us to this nice place!
 We went to the Folklore Show that evening and it was a real disappointment - try to see an Opera instead or go to Mamep Cafe for a Jazz Show and dinner!

 In Copenhagen, don't miss "Groften" at Tivoli.
 Order: Start with Herring and Fish Roe assortment (tell them half and half).
-Then main dish Skipperlabskovs and of course Aalborg Extra Akavit.
-This is top-of-the-line Akavit- nice bubbly feel on palate as you swallow!
+Then main dish Skipperlabskovs and of course Aalborg Extra Akvavit.
+This is top-of-the-line Akvavit- nice bubbly feel on palate as you swallow!
 You can feel the difference.

 Helsinki: Go to Kappeli for lunch in the fancy upscale sit down part of their restaurant and order Reindeer!
 Unexpected treat!